-The hotel is also conveniently placed to visit both historic Cambridge, and the infamous home of Horse-Racing, Newmarket, take a look at the links below for some suggestions on what to do during your stay.
+The hotel is also conveniently placed to visit both historic Cambridge, and the infamous Newmarket Racecourse, take a look at the links below for further local attractions on our doorstep.

 Quy Mill Hotel & Spa, Cambridge is the ideal base to explore the East of England, with its wealth of attractions.
 Close by is the historic City of Cambridge, famous for its University and the ‘Backs’, the grass-covered banks that line the River Cam offering views of the riverside college buildings including The Bridge of Sighs, King’s College Chapel and the Mathematical Bridge.